hakumizuki/python_sphinx_sample/README.md

 **Usage**
 1. Run `mkdir /path/to/python_sphinx_sample/audios`
+1. Run `python speech.py "some speech"`
+1. It generates a wav file which contains a speech at `WAV_OUT` in constants.py.

+## recognize.py
+**Description**
+Generates a wav file which contains a speech.
+Just for testing purpose.

+**Usage**
-1. Run `python speech.py`
+1. Run `python recognize.py <mode>`
-1. It recognizes the speech in the wav file at "/audios/speech.wav" and prints the text of the speech.
+1. It recognizes the speech in the wav file at `WAV_OUT` in constants.py and prints the text of the speech.

 ## install_deps.sh
 **Description**